artsy/docker-images/mongo-data-sync/README.md

 Dockerfile and scripts for exporting and importing Mongo databases

+Changes to this directory must be [built and pushed to Docker Hub](https://github.com/artsy/docker-images#adding-an-image-to-docker-hub).

 # Use

 Set the env var `APP_NAME` to the name of your application